FAQs

 The mentorship program is a critical part of your training to become a teacher and will provide you with support and community as you move through the program.
 It consists of a monthly, 90-minute call with a group of six students and a highly qualified Mentor to collectively discuss program material and practice exercises together.
 Participants will be with the same Mentor and the same small group of students for the duration of the program.

-Each student will be a part of a mentoring group with a highly qualified Mentor hand-selected by Jack and Tara.
+Each student will be part of a Mentor Group with a highly qualified Mentor.
+All of our Mentors are well-qualified mindfulness teachers who have been selected by Jack and Tara.
 The Mentor Groups meet monthly via Zoom and will cover specific content, curriculum, and skill-building exercises.
 The Mentor’s role is to support you, in groups and individually, and to provide you with caring feedback to help foster your understanding and growth.
-Mentors act as teachers and guide you throughout the program and will be observing your progress and offering feedback along the way.
-In your mentoring groups, all students will have to demonstrate core competencies such as skill in giving talks on mindfulness subjects, offering guided meditations, and answering student questions.
+Mentors act as teachers and support you throughout the program and will be observing your progress and offering feedback along the way.
+In your Mentor Groups, all students will have to demonstrate core competencies such as skill in giving talks on mindfulness subjects, offering guided meditations, and answering student questions.
 All participants receive three 1:1 mentoring calls with their assigned Mentor over the course of the program.
-Additional 1:1 mentoring can be scheduled through your Mentor but is not included in the curriculum of this program.
+Additional 1:1 mentoring can be scheduled through your Mentor but is not included in the curriculum/cost of this program.

-Before the program begins, all enrolled students will be contacted with an opportunity to sign up for a mentorship group.
-You’ll pick from a list of Mentor Groups.
-You will enroll in a group with a Mentor you choose.
-Each group listing will include the Mentor and the days/time of the groups, so you can pick one that will work for you on a monthly basis.
-Participants will come from all over the world, so calls will be offered at many times throughout the day in several different time zones.
+Before the program begins, all enrolled students will have an opportunity to sign up for a Mentor Group.
+You will select a group based on the day/time that will work for you on a monthly basis.
+Participants come from all over the world, so calls will be offered at many times throughout the day in several different time zones.

-There are two prerequisites that admitted students will need to complete prior to the start of the program in February 2023.
+There are two prerequisites that admitted students will need to complete prior to December 31, 2024

-The Power of Awareness online course is a self-paced, seven-week course created by Tara and Jack offered several times per year.
-Register here for the next round of the course.
+The Power of Awareness online course is a self-paced course created by Tara and Jack and offered several times per year.
+Register here for the next session of the course.

 INFORMATION ABOUT COMPLETING THE RETREAT REQUIREMENT